 One of the most joyous moments in life is bringing home a new dog, regardless of age and breed.
 Puppies are usually the most popular choice for families looking for a family pet, excited to watch their new bundle of joy grow and bond with everyone.
 But things can quickly become chaos when the mixed-breed puppy your family adopted doesn’t stop growing.
 When should you expect your puppy to stop growing?
 Let’s take a look at puppy growth and how to guesstimate when your dog will stop growing:

 Although there are a lot of different factors that influence growth rate, most dogs are generally done growing at around two years of age.
 Puppies and young adult dogs go through multiple growth changes, from the time they’re born to around 24 months of age.
 At first, growing puppies and young adult dogs need nutrient-rich diets to support their changing bodies.
 They can move to adult-formulated dog food once they’re fully mature.

 Dog Growth and Size: Do Different Breeds Grow Faster?

-While there’s a general timeline of growth for dogs, the dog’s size will also determine how fast it will grow.
+While there’s a general growth timeline for dogs, the dog’s size will also determine how fast it will grow.
 Great Danes grow slower than Chihuahuas, for instance, so it’s important to consider things like breed and weight category.
-Even though most dogs are done growing by 2 years of age, some breeds reach maturity faster than others.
+Even though most dogs are done growing by two years of age, some breeds reach maturity faster than others.

 Having a purebred dog will make it considerably easier to guesstimate your dog’s eventual growth rate, but mixed-breed dogs are an entirely different matter.
-Still, once your puppy reaches around 5 to 6 months, you can start to get a better idea.
-For instance, a puppy that is 2 months of age that weighs around 15–16 pounds will most likely be a large or giant-sized dog.
+Still, once your puppy reaches around 5 to 6 months, you can get a better idea.
+For instance, a puppy 2 months of age weighing around 15–16 pounds will most likely be a large or giant-sized dog.

 1. Toy-Sized Dog Growth Rate (Less than 15 lbs)